per2jensen/dar-backup/README.md

   dar -l /path/to/archive |grep "your search string"
   ````
   Rememeber that the archive name is without "slice_number.dar"
-  Once I have located the directory to restore, do like this (restore below /tmp)
+  Once I have located the directory to restore, do like this (here the restore is below /tmp)
   ````
   dar  -x ~/path/to/archive -R /tmp -p <the directory you want to restore>
   ````